Ramaria sanguinea

 Ramaria sanguinea, commonly known as the bleeding coral or the bloody coral, is a coral mushroom in the family Gomphaceae.

 Taxonomy

 The species was first described by Christian Hendrik Persoon in 1799.
 It was transferred to the genus Ramaria by Lucien Quélet in 1888.

+Description

+It grows up to 25 cm tall and wide.
+The branches are pale to translucent yellow, with somewhat brighter tips.
+The stem often stains reddish.
+The flesh is whitish and tastes mild.
+The spore print is tannish.

+Specimens in western North America may be related species.